ANTICIPATED SALON OPENING DATES IN ALL 50 STATES

 After many weeks of shutdown due to the Coronavirus pandemic, the United States is beginning to slowly open.
 Below is each states anticipated position on opening salons.
-While many experts have concerned premature openings can lead to a spike in cases, in many states business restrictions and stay-at-home orders are being lifted separately.
-This page will be updated once per week.
+While many experts have concerned premature openings could lead to a spike in Covid-19 cases, in many states business restrictions and stay-at-home orders are being lifted separately.

 Salons were able to open May 11th.